debajyotiroyc/LeetCode_MyList/README.md

 # LeetCode_MyList
 A selection of problems that I actually enjoyed solving.
-Go through this repo to learn more.
+Do check out the problems and their solutions to learn more.
 More oftener than not I will use Python.
 <br>
 Go checkout my LeetCode Profile as well: